 The group is allowed a fixed amount of revenue by the regulator, in real terms, to cover electricity costs for each five-year regulatory pricing period.
 To the extent that electricity prices remain floating over this period, this exposes the group to volatility in its operating cash flows.
 The group's policy, therefore, is to manage this risk by fixing a proportion of electricity commodity prices in a cost-effective manner.

-The group has fixed the price on a proportion of its anticipated net electricity usage out on a rolling fouryear basis, partially through entering into electricity swap contracts.
+The group has fixed the price on a proportion of its anticipated net electricity usage out on a rolling four-year basis, partially through entering into electricity swap contracts.
+The company has no exposure to electricity price risk.